jacek-marchwicki/example-rx-and-kotlin-and-either/articles/nice-reader-writer-pattern.md

 }
 ```

-But still, the code is vulnerable to potential issues like (instead of write lock using read lock, or even you can forget to use locking).
+But still, the code is vulnerable to potential issues like (Use read lock instead of write, or even forget to use locking).
-Also writing in you code something like `db.internalList = db.internalList.plus("something")` is hard to understand.
+Also reading the code with something like this `db.internalList = db.internalList.plus("something")` is hard to understand.

-So let's write nice database that will have nicer API:
+So let's write better database with nicer API:

 ```kotlin
 @Test